Did you know that an ethernet cable can drastically slow your internet speed?

 Should I use CAT3 cables in my network?

-No. Although these cables were improvements over the ones that came before them, you will not see them in use today.
-10 Mbps will not support the speeds required in today’s world.
+No. Although these cables were improvements over the ones that came before them, you won’t see them in use today.
+10 Mbps won’t support the speeds required in today’s world.

 Category 4 (CAT4)